 – Malcolm Forbes, Forbes

-Another important element of job hunting for finance candidates is not to leave yourself tight time restraints, that do not allow you sufficient time to carry out the recruitment due diligence process, as this will only result in you jumping from one poor employment situation to another.
+Another important element of job hunting for finance roles is to give yourself sufficient time to carry out the recruitment due diligence process, failure to do this will only result in you jumping from one poor employment situation to another.

-Here we have put together a recruitment due diligence checklist for finance candidates that will ensure your next position is better than the one you are choosing to leave…
+Here we have put together a recruitment due diligence checklist for your next finance position that will ensure your next job is better than the one you are choosing to leave…

 Use social media to dig deeper!